InhyeLee-Data/DataStructures/week_04/README.md

 let addressesForDb= JSON.parse(fs.readFileSync('../week_03/data/first.json')); // Read JSON FILE that contains addresses
 ```

-(1) fs.readFileSync reads the file from the local drive. (file system)
+- (1) fs.readFileSync() reads the file from the local drive. (file system)
-(2) JSON.parse() parses the Json
+- (2) JSON.parse()parses a JSON string, constructing the JavaScript object described by the string
-(3) Then the result is saved as an array of objects, addressesForDb.
+- (3) The result is saved as an array of objects, addressesForDb.

 Otherwise, I almost exactly shadowed the given instruction as follows.